Phileosopher/toolbox/README.md

 - Most [mega-corp](https://gainedin.site/groups-large) tools.
 They already pay for plenty of [advertising](https://notageni.us/marketing/) and are _literally_ the first thing on a search engine.
 - Paid tools when they cost enough that it makes me pause to consider [my budget](https://adequate.life/money-3/).
 I'm a big proponent of [free licensing](https://trendless.tech/floss/) whenever possible, and I've made it my priority to never forget that some people people don't have much money.
 - Most courses and courseware, which describe how to manipulate a specific tool more than what that tool does.
-- Anything [associated with a scandal](https://trendless.tech/faang), [highly politicized](https://gainedin.site/conservative-liberal), [debatably close to illegal](https://notageni.us/legally-safe), or [was hacked](https://trendless.tech/hacking).
+- Anything [associated with a scandal](https://trendless.tech/faang), [highly politicized](https://gainedin.site/conservative-liberal), [debatably illegal](https://notageni.us/legally-safe), or [was hacked](https://trendless.tech/hacking).
 I've got enough drama in my life without looking for more.

 If there are many tools to choose from, I try to prioritize:
 1. Free-as-in-freedom [FLOSS](https://trendless.tech/floss), if possible